ergest/sql_patterns/Book/chap1.md

 Using this dataset we're going to build a table that calculates reputation metrics for every user.
 This type of table is sometimes called a "feature table" and can be used in other applications in data science and analytics.
 You simply replace the `user_id` with a `customer_id` or another entity.

-Since the query to build it is complex, it's the perfect tool to illustrate some of the patterns described in this book.
+Since the query to build it is complex, it's the perfect tool to illustrate the patterns described in this book.

 The schema of that table would look something like this:
 ```sql